An Expert's Guide to Sun Safety

 I tell my patients to follow a few basic rules when it comes to keeping their skin healthy and protected from sun exposure:

-• Seek shade.
-Remember, the sun’s rays are strongest between 10 AM and 2 PM.
-A good rule of thumb is if your shadow is shorter than you are, it’s time to seek shade.
+- Seek shade.
+The sun's rays are strongest between 10 a.m. and 2 p.m.
+A good rule of thumb: if your shadow is shorter than you are, it's time to find shade.

-• Never use tanning beds.
-Tanning beds and sun lamps have high amounts of UV rays; they are known to increase the development of skin cancer.
+- Skip tanning beds.
+Tanning beds and sun lamps give off high amounts of UV rays and are linked to a higher risk of skin cancer, including melanoma.

 We saw that in September 2021 the U.S. Food and Drug Administration (FDA) issued a proposed order that would update regulatory requirements for common sunscreen products sold in the United States.
 What does this mean for the public?